Ali-Mikael/Pen-testing/h4-cert.md

 # A) Totally Legit Certificate
 **Objective**
+- Install OWASP ZAP
-- Install OWASP ZAP, generate a CA-certificate and install it on your browser
+- Generate a CA-certificate and install it on your browser
 - Set ZAP as a proxy in your browser
 - Set ZAP to capture also pictures
-- Show that the requests appear in the ZAP inteface
+- Show that the requests appear in the ZAP interface

 ## Zed Attack Proxy